lemotdesign/one-click-hugo-cms/site/content/articles/is-treated-timber-enough-to-stop-termites-on-the-gold-coast.md

 - - -

-### 🐜 Protect Your Home — Don’t Rely on Treatment Alone
+### 🐜 Protect Your Home — Don’t Rely on Treatment Timber Alone

 Treated timber is a fantastic line of defence, but **termites can still bridge over or bypass it** — especially in coastal climates with high humidity and lush gardens.
 That’s why **regular termite inspections** remain critical.